britton-jb/sentinel/README.md

 [license]: http://opensource.org/licenses/MIT

 # FIXME
+Update user mix task stuff

 Upgrade guardian, and comeonin, as it looks like they have some breaking changes

-Mix Install
-  - does something weird with the migrations.
-Have it sleep for a few seconds?
-  - utc_datetime instead of datetime
-  - Add fixme your repo note next to sentinel repo in config
-  - Update user model casting thing, ensure it includes the email downcaser
-  - Mix install sets up user that has a required username and other fields.
-Fix that.
-  - Mix install doesn't properly generate the ueberauth migration
-  - Add optional note to guardiandb hook in config
+Param nesting?
 # END FIXME

 Things I wish [Guardian](https://github.com/ueberauth/guardian) included out of the box.
 Routing, confirmation emails, password reset emails.
-It's just a thin wrapper on Guardian buteverybody shouldn't have to repeat this themselves when they build stuff.
+It's just a thin wrapper on Guardian but everybody shouldn't have to repeat this themselves when they build stuff.

 I do my best to follow [semantic versioning](http://semver.org/) with this